hackersconference/hackersconference.github.io/index.md

 The conference is run by the "The Hackers Conference, Inc", a 501(c) non-profit corporation whose mission is to encourage the celebration and perpetuation of [hacker](http://www.catb.org/~esr/jargon/html/H/hacker.html) culture.
 Each year, it brings together incredible people who embody the [hacker ethos](http://www.catb.org/~esr/jargon/html/H/has-the-X-nature.html), to give them a forum to meet, communicate, and interact with others from different disciplines, to form connections, and to inspire.

 To learn more about the conference, see the [FAQ](https://www.hackersconference.org/faq.html).

+### Current Invitees

+You can keep up to date on conference planning and other details by following the [wiki](https://wiki.hackersconference.org/).